tdanford/tdanford.github.io/_posts/2012-12-27-using-adam.md

 Each of these entries, such as ``bam2adam`` and ``flagstat``, are ADAM utilities and tools that can be invoked.
 The first that we'll use is the ``bam2adam`` command to convert a BAM file into an "ADAM record file" which provides a more efficient basis for many of the subsequent computations.

-To test out the execution of ADAM on a local machine, you'll first need a small BAM.
+To test out the execution of ADAM on a local machine, we'll also need a small BAM.
 I typically choose one of the pre-aligned BAMs from the [1000genomes project on S3](http://aws.amazon.com/1000genomes/), but any reasonable BAM should work just fine -- for example, I use the ``s3cmd`` command-line tool to grab a simple pre-processed BAM with an exome sample in it from S3:

 ```bash
 s3cmd get \